Visiting Lecturer, Asian Studies

 - Interest in connecting sustainability to research

-Research and Collaboration: As an adjunct, I believe I would be more successful in writing research grants by collaborating with others.
+Research and Collaboration: As an adjunct, I believe I am more successful in writing research grants by collaborating with others.

 - Sustainability courses taught